arg0naut91/muRty/README.md

 written in `base`.

 For solving the assignment it uses `lpSolve` and linear programming (version on CRAN).

-The development version (0.3.0) allows the use of both Hungarian algorithm (as implemented in the `clue` package) and LP.
-In development version, the default algorithm is Hungarian.
+The development version (0.3.0) allows the use of both Hungarian algorithm (as implemented in the `clue` package) and LP (with Hungarian as default choice).

 You can install it from CRAN by `install.packages("muRty")`.